 How we work

-Every Child Count’s administrative and management base is in the Department of Professional Learning at Edge Hill University’s main campus in Ormskirk.
+Every Child Count’s administrative and management base is in the Department of Professional Learning at Edge Hill University in Ormskirk.
 Contact details here.

-Local Trainers – find one near you here – provide the training and support for your staff through Trainers who are accredited by Edge Hill University.
-Providers run central training courses in local venues but can also provide customised packages for your school, clusters of schools or Academy chains.
+Local Providers – find one near you here – provide the training and support for your staff through Trainers who are accredited by Edge Hill University.
+Providers run central training courses in local venues and can also deliver customised packages for your school, cluster or Academy chain.
 Contact us or a local Provider for more details.